Shakthi-1/Hand_Gesture_Presentation/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or create a pull request.

----

-Feel free to customize this README further based on your project's specifics.
-Include more details about the project structure, dependencies, and any other relevant information.